 Every writer has to figure out what it takes to get their story out.
 I love to just let my fingers go, so I’m not an outliner.
 But sometimes I don’t finish a story because I don’t know the characters enough, so doing a character sketch is an important part of my process.

-Have you heard any other myths about writers?
+Have you heard (or thought of) any other myths about writers?
 I’d love to hear your thoughts.
 Comment below!